radams15/CircuitTesterDocs/Implementation/docs/stage7.md

 ## Review

-This was one of the simplest and shortest parts of the program, as it was a simple merge of existing stages.
+This was one of the simplest and shortest parts of the program, as it was a simple merge of existing stages, with the hardest part being the GUI load/save boxes that required a small amount of research but were overall quite simple compared to other parts of the code.